Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Impact of the Vector Coupling Constant on Neutron Star Macroscopic Properties

+A detailed analysis of Figure \ref{fig:gv_comparison_combined_new} reveals the following: \begin{itemize} \item \textbf{Speed of Sound (Panel a)} clearly illustrates two effects of $G_V$.
+First, in the high-energy density (quark matter) region ($\epsilon \gtrsim 750 \text{ MeV/fm}^3$), the magnitude of $v_s^2/c^2$ is directly proportional to $G_V$.
+This demonstrates the role of vector repulsion in stiffening the matter at extreme densities.
+Second, the peak of the sound speed, which occurs in the crossover region (around $\epsilon \approx 500 \text{ MeV/fm}^3$), also rises sharply with $G_V$.
+This non-monotonic behavior and peak structure in the speed of sound are consistent with recent studies suggesting the plausible presence of a new state of matter in massive neutron stars \autocite{Han_2023_NewState}.
+For Sets 4 and 5, this peak significantly exceeds the causality limit $v_s^2/c^2 = 1$, confirming the findings from Table \ref{tab:gv_comparison_properties_new} that these EOSs are physically invalid.

+\item \textbf{Pressure-Energy Density Relation (Panel b)} corroborates this.
+While all curves overlap in the hadronic and crossover regions, they diverge at high densities.
+A larger $G_V$ (e.g., Set 5) results in a higher pressure at the same energy density, indicating a stiffer EOS.
+The quark matter curves (dotted lines) also clearly show this stiffening trend.

+\item \textbf{Mass-Radius Relation (Panel c)} shows how the EOS stiffness translates directly to the star's mass-bearing capacity.
+A stiffer EOS (larger $G_V$) supports a larger maximum mass.
+As $G_V/G_S$ increases from 0.13 to 0.33, $M_{max}$ grows from $2.11 M_\odot$ to $2.37 M_\odot$.
+The dashed lines (Sets 4 and 5) represent the acausal solutions.
+The physically valid curves (Sets 1, 2, 3) all successfully pass through the observational constraints from PSR J0740+6620, PSR J0030+0451, and PSR J0437-4715.

+\item \textbf{Tidal Deformability vs. Mass (Panel d)} confirms the analysis from the table.
+All five curves are clustered almost indistinguishably in the intermediate-mass range.
+At $1.4 M_\odot$, all predicted $\Lambda_{1.4}$ values are around $380$, far below the upper limit of $800$ from GW170817.
+This highlights that $M_{max}$ is highly sensitive to $G_V$, whereas $\Lambda_{1.4}$ and $R_{1.4}$ are not, for this parameter space. \end{itemize}

-In summary, the vector coupling constant $G_V$ is a key parameter for controlling the properties of the hybrid star model, especially its maximum mass.
-By fine-tuning $G_V$, we can precisely match the latest astronomical observations for maximum mass while ensuring the model satisfies constraints on radius and tidal deformability.
+In summary, the vector coupling constant $G_V$ is the key parameter for controlling the maximum mass of the hybrid star.
+This analysis demonstrates that we can use $G_V$ to ensure the model supports massive pulsars like PSR J0740+6620.
+However, this parameter is strongly constrained by causality, which provides a physical upper limit on its value (in this model, $G_V/G_S \lesssim 0.27$).
+Within the allowed, causal range, $G_V$ has minimal impact on the radius and tidal deformability of $1.4 M_\odot$ stars.